theboulder6/BloodBorne-Board-Game/current version/Blood Gems/Blood gem scratch ideas.md

 Beastly Lineage: Raise your maximum beasthood by two 🩸

-Blast radius: 💥: When dealing damage with an item add +1 and you may split the damage between two targets as you choose
+Blast radius: 💥: When dealing damage with an item you may target an additional monster to receive the same amount of damage

 Scattershot: 💥: After dealing damage to a monster you may also use an item

-Crafty: you gain the following action "Improvise: spend one echo to draw an item from the top of the deck" 💥
+Crafty: you gain the following action "Improvise: Draw an item from the top of the deck" 💥

 Insider discount: you may purchase two items from the shop for the price of one 💥

-Volatile: When you use an item, deal 1 damage to yourself and 2 damage to each enemy 💥
+Volatile: When you use an item, deal 1 damage to yourself and 1 damage to each enemy 💥

 Administer: ⛪: Blood vials restore two extra health and remove one Beasthood in addition to other effects